The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: Introduction

 The fuzzy Potts model is the discrete analog of CLE percolations~\cite{MSW2017,KSL22}.
-It is obtained by first sampling a critical Fortuin-Kasteleyn (FK) percolation with cluster weight $q$, and then coloring the vertices of each open cluster independently in red or blue with probability $r$ and $1-r$, respectively.
+It is obtained by first sampling a critical Fortuin--Kasteleyn (FK) percolation with cluster weight $q$, and then coloring the vertices of each open cluster independently in red or blue with probability $r$ and $1-r$, respectively.
 Write $\Lambda_n=[-n,n]^2 \cap \mathbb{Z}^2$ for the box of size $n$.
-Let $A_B(m,n)$ (resp. $A_R(m,n)$) be the event that there is a blue (resp. red) path in $\Lambda_n \setminus \Lambda_m$ from $\Lambda_m$ to $\Lambda_n$.
+Let $A_B(m,n)$ (resp.\ $A_R(m,n)$) be the event that there is a blue (resp.\ red) path in $\Lambda_n \setminus \Lambda_m$ from $\Lambda_m$ to $\Lambda_n$.
 The blue (bulk) one-arm exponent $\alpha_B(r)$ for the fuzzy Potts model is defined by

-One can similarly define the red one-arm exponent $\alpha_R(r)$ and multiple-arm exponents $\alpha_\tau(r)$ for any color sequence $\tau \in \cup_{k \in \mathbb{Z}_+} \{R,B\}^k$.
-The existence of arm exponents for the fuzzy Potts model and the values of all \emph{polychromatic} ones are derived in~\cite{KSL22}.
+One can similarly define the red one-arm exponent $\alpha_R(r)$ and multiple-arm exponents $\alpha_\tau(r)$ for any color sequence $\tau \in \cup_{k \in \mathbb{Z}_+} \{R,B\}^k$. {It is conjectured that the critical FK percolation model converges to CLE in the scaling limit, which is referred to as the \emph{FK conformal invariance conjecture}; see Conjecture~\ref{conj:fk-to-cle} for details.} The existence of arm exponents for the fuzzy Potts model and the values of all \emph{polychromatic} ones are derived in~\cite{KSL22} {under the FK conformal invariance conjecture}.
 It turns out that $\alpha_\tau(r)$ depends on $\tau$ only through the number of its adjacent pairs of different colors, as the existence of several arms of the same color only costs an additional probability of constant order.

 The following theorem provides the missing one-arm exponent (and thus the monochromatic ones).